4th Grade Week 7 | Tuesday 9/23/2025 | Wednesday 9/24/2025 | Thursday 9/25/2025 | Friday 9/26/2025 | Monday 9/29/2025 | Co-Teacher Notes |

 Memory Work: Please spend 15 minutes per day working on the following memory work.

-Geography: We will begin our study of Southern Europe this week.
+Geography: We are studying Southern Europe.
 The song and map can be found on the main blog curricula/geography page here.
 Students will be responsible for labeling countries on a map.
+A word bank is provided (but I encourage you to push them to still learn spelling of the country names).